bowang-lab/simATAC/docs/tutorial.md

 Assuming there is a scATAC-seq dataset with cells having similar biological characteristics (e.g. cell type), you can convert BAM files into a bin by cell (5 kbp window) matrix with any customized pipeline.
 We used Snaptools to generate .snap files which contain the bin by cell array.
 For running examples, we use the snap file of the [GSE99172](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99172) real scATAC-seq sample.
 We will skip the snap generation (See [here](https://github.com/r3fang/SnapATAC/wiki/FAQs#whatissnap) for how to generate a snap file).
 Instead, we will download the snap file, which is provided in the example folder.

 GSE99172 dataset includes 288 cells from chronic myelogenous leukemia cell type, and the generated bin by cell matrix (from snap file) contains cells having similar biological characteristics.
-You can generate the bin by cell matrix for multiple cell types; however, simATAC modelling is based on the assumption that input cells are similar biologically.
+You can also create the bin by cell matrix for multiple cell types, based on your original dataset.
+However, simATAC modelling is based on the assumption that input cells are biologically similar.
 You need to perform the simulation for each cell group separately.
+Given the GSE99172 dataset, we use simATAC to simulate 1000 or more scATAC-seq cells by learning read distribution across cells and bins.

 ## Table of Contents